-Microsoft expands zero trust security capabilities at Ignite 2021
+Microsoft expands zero-trust security capabilities at Ignite 2021

 At Ignite 2021, Alex Simons, Microsoft’s corporate VP of identity and network access program management, provided an overview of how CloudKnox has been successfully integrated into the Microsoft zero trust framework during his presentation titled ‘Grounding Zero Trust in Reality: Best Practices and Emerging Trends.’

-In just four months’ time, Microsoft successfully integrated CloudKnox into its zero trust architecture — an example of what can be accomplished when DevOps teams have a clear security framework to work with, complete with zero trust-based design objectives.
+In just four months’ time, Microsoft successfully integrated CloudKnox into its zero-trust architecture — an example of what can be accomplished when DevOps teams have a clear security framework to work with, complete with zero trust-based design objectives.
 Alex Simons showed the following graphic during his presentation.
-The image reflects the ways in which Microsoft’s vision for zero trust security is taking shape.
+The image reflects the ways in which Microsoft’s vision for zero-trust security is taking shape.
 A key takeaway from the presentation includes the six attributes of applications, data, infrastructure, network, identities, and endpoints that need to be synchronized with zero trust policy enforcement.

 Microsoft’s second goal in acquiring CloudKnox is to provide Microsoft Azure Active Directory customers with improved visibility on a granular level, improved monitoring, and a streamlined approach to automating remediation for hybrid and multicloud permissions.
 The ultimate goal is to provide Azure’s Active Directory customers with the core areas of an enterprise-class zero trust platform, which includes unified privileged access management, identity governance, and entitlement management.